J5Wood/J5Wood/README.md

 :construction_worker: - I'm currently practicing data structures and algorithms

-:bento: - I love to travel, I travel to eat food and meet amazing people
+:bento: - I love to travel, and I travel to eat food and meet amazing people

 :motorcycle: - If I'm not working on code, I'm working on my motorcycle